-Deputy Assistant Secretary of the Air Force, Environment, Safety and Occupational Health – Office responsible for providing guidance, direction, and oversight on all matters pertaining to the formulation, review, and execution of Air Force plans, policies, programs, and budgets related to environment, safety, and occupational health.
+- Deputy Assistant Secretary of the Air Force, Environment, Safety and Infrastructure (SAF/IEE) – Office responsible for providing guidance, direction, and oversight on all matters pertaining to the formulation, review, and execution of Air Force plans, policies, programs, and budgets related to environment, safety, and occupational health.

-Environmental Division – Cleans up sites contaminated with hazardous waste, radioactive waste, or ordnance and complies with Federal, State, and local environmental laws and regulations.
+- Environmental Program – Cleans up sites contaminated with hazardous waste, radioactive waste, or ordnance and complies with Federal, State, and local environmental laws and regulations.

 U.S. Department of Energy

-Office of Engineering and Technology – Environmental Management (EM) Office of Engineering and Technology activities identify and advances technologies, processes, and technical practices that improve the performance of environmental management projects over their entire lifecycle, from planning to disposal.
+- Office of Environmental Management – Iidentifies and advances technologies, processes, and technical practices that improve the performance of environmental management projects over their entire lifecycle, from planning to disposal.
 These efforts provide the highest level of interdisciplinary engineering consultation, guidance, expertise, and continuity in the organization.
 It provides DOE with development and implementation of engineering concepts, practices, programs and advance technologies for improvement of design, construction, and system/facilities management activities.

 DOE National Laboratories